zik-uralov/daily-jokes/joke_history.md

 - 2025-11-24 18:31:59: To whoever stole my copy of Microsoft Office, I will find you.
 You have my Word! (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-11-24 18:52:01: The power level for Chuck Norris' roundhouse kick is infinity. (source: https://api.chucknorris.io/jokes/random)
 - 2025-11-24 19:12:03: How do you generate a random string?
 Put a Windows user in front of Vim and tell them to exit. (source: https://official-joke-api.appspot.com/jokes/programming/random)
+- 2025-11-24 19:32:05: Q: What's the difference between 1) Facebook people, phone messages, and consumer fads and 2) Chuck Norris's fist?
+A: You can block the first 3! (source: https://api.chucknorris.io/jokes/random)